Response: Emergent analogical reasoning in large language models: Criticism of the Methods Employed in the Original Paper

+To assess general, zero-shot reasoning capacity of LLMs, \citet{webb_emergent_2023} compare GPT-3 with humans and find similar or even better performance across a range of analogical reasoning tests adapted from existing cognitive tests designed for humans.
+However, we believe that this approach is not sufficient for testing the general, zero-shot reasoning capacity of large language models (LLMs).
+Here is why: \\

+First, ``zero-shot'' implies analogical problem sets that are entirely novel to GPT-3, encompassing both specific examples and variants of those examples.
+However, this condition is not met by some of the letter string problems used in the original paper, as noted by the authors themselves in the review file\footnote{\url{https://www.nature.com/articles/s41562-023-01659-w#peer-review}}: ``It is possible that GPT-3 has been trained on other letter string analogy problems, as these problems are discussed on a number of webpages.''
+Without ruling out the possibility of data memorization, one cannot claim zero-shot reasoning.
+As the first author notes in a recent MIT Technology Review article\footnote{\url{https://www.technologyreview.com/2023/08/30/1078670/large-language-models-arent-people-lets-stop-testing-them-like-they-were}}, [if the test examples exist in the training data], ``I think we really can’t conclude much of anything.''

+In the before-mentioned peer review file, the authors further note that they ask GPT-3 about these problems as a way of testing their existence in the training data.
+It makes sense to at least try this, but we find this to be weak evidence, given the large number of possible answers to this question and the ambiguity of the answers given.
+To investigate this further, we asked ChatGPT to provide examples of letter string problems.
+Examples were given, suggesting that it has seen such examples in the training data.
+We include our question and ChatGPT's answer in the appendix.
+Important to note is that ChatGPT was trained on more data than GPT-3 so this result only provides circumstantial evidence.

 Zero-shot reasoning is an extraordinary claim that requires extraordinary evidence.
-We don't see that evidence in our experiments.
-In addition to comparing GPT-3's performance to human subjects for various analogical problems, one would need to show that the problem or even similar problems do not exist in the training data as noted above.
-Since this is not realizable today, analogical problem sets that are novel to GPT-3 in both its specificity (specific examples) and its characteristics (pattern of examples) is needed.
-This does not apply to the letter string problems used in the original paper, as the authors themselves note in the peer review file\footnote{\url{https://www.nature.com/articles/s41562-023-01659-w#peer-review}}: "It is possible that GPT-3 has been trained on other letter string analogy problems, as these problems are discussed on a number of webpages."
-To address this desired zero-shot condition, we extend the original letter string tasks to include a synthetic alphabet--one that GPT-3 has likely not seen or at least seen as often.
-GPT-3's poor performance on these synthetic alphabets is potential evidence against the claimed zero-shot reasoning capacity.

-In the peer review file, the authors further note that they ask GPT-3 about these problems as a way of testing their existence in the training data.
-It makes sense to at least try this, but we find this to be weak evidence, given the large number of possible answers to this question \footnote{On the contrary, ChatGPT is able to provide examples of letter string problems, suggesting that it may have seen such examples during training.
-We include our question and ChatGPT's answer in the appendix.
-Important to note is that ChatGPT was trained on more data than GPT-3 so this result only provides circumstantial evidence.}.
+At the very least, it necessitates demonstrating that the problems, as well as their variations, do not already exist within the training data, as previously mentioned.
+The original paper fails to offer such evidence for any of the four task domains.
+We do recognize that obtaining such evidence can be exceptionally challenging.
+Many researchers lack access to GPT-3's training data, and even if they did, confirming the absence of examples or derivations from the training data is nearly impossible.
+However, the difficulty to provide evidence of zero-shot should not be a reason to claim it. \\